eric-unc/llm-runtime-prediction/README.md

 # LLM runtime prediction
-This is my class project to predict the runtime/overall token output count of an LLM.
+This is my CS 5805 project to predict the runtime/overall token output count of an LLM.

+## Disclaimer
+This is for a class project and is not a polished project.
+This was my first time fine tuning an LLM, and since it was just for a class project, I had limited time to do anything.
+Consider this just a "demo".

 ## Installation
 ### Ollama